St John's College Studentships

 How will financial eligibility be calculated?

 The College will base its financial assessment on Government Student Finance data.
 The basic measure, household income, refers to a family's income before tax but after pension contributions.
 In order to prove eligibility, students will need to apply to Student Finance for a Financial Assessment and disclose the outcome of this assessment to the College.
+Please note that the College reserves the right to ask for additional information and/or evidence if required, and potentially to withhold any award until all requirements have been satisfied.
+The financial eligibility for the St John's Studentship is initially assessed upon admission to the College and is reassessed in any following years of undergraduate studies at St John's.

 How much will you receive?